samforwill/District-Insights/README.md

   <img src="images/surprise.gif" alt="surprise" />
 </p>

-## well, maybe that's not as clear to others as I see it, so let's break it down into its component parts!
+## Well, maybe that's not as clear to others as I see it, so let's break it down into its component parts!

 ![Facet Grid](images/FacetGrid_PVI.png)